 Work & Experience

 My interest in the law began in fifth grade.
-In December 2016, I stepped up to the lectern at a San Luis Coastal Unified School District board of trustees meeting to address the adults in the room.
-I was there to speak in support of a Safe Schools Resolution that would declare district grounds safe places for students and families regardless of immigration status — a matter of urgent concern in the weeks following the 2016 election.
-The board voted unanimously to adopt the resolution after a standing ovation.
+In December 2016, I stepped up to the lectern at a San Luis Coastal Unified School District board of trustees meeting to speak in support of a Safe Schools Resolution.
+This resolution would declare district grounds safe places for students and families regardless of immigration status — a matter of urgent concern in the weeks following the 2016 election.
+The board voted unanimously to adopt the resolution.
 That night, I discovered something I have carried ever since: that my voice could be used on behalf of others, and that the law was a place where that kind of advocacy could matter.

 Through middle and high school, I deepened that commitment.
-From seventh through twelfth grade, I competed in mock trial, an experience that sharpened my instincts for argument, evidence, and the performance of legal reasoning.
+From seventh through twelfth grade, I competed in mock trial, an experience that opened my eyes to legal advocacy.
 During high school, I also had the privilege of interning under a number of California jurists in the superior and appellate courts, gaining an early and formative view of how legal institutions actually operate — and who they serve.

 During the summer of 2025, I worked at Latham & Watkins LLP, supporting their litigation, business services, and talent acquisition departments.
 The experience deepened my understanding of large-scale institutional legal practice and the infrastructure that sustains it.